 - The successful candidate will be expected to submit a report to our Chair on conclusion of the fellowship

 - The successful candidate will be expected to submit details of how the fellowship fund was used, including copies of receipts.

 Applications for the Fellowship will open again in 2024.

-Authors of high-scoring essays may be invited to make a short presentation about their essay at the Faculty conference.
+Authors of high-scoring essays may be invited to make a short presentation about their essay at the conference.